 Emergency Services at Mount Sinai

-Across every area of service to our patients, Mount Sinai Medical Center demonstrates its commitment to delivering high quality care; and this commitment holds true for the Department of Emergency Medicine.
+Across every area of service to our patients, Mount Sinai Hospital demonstrates its commitment to delivering high quality care; and this commitment holds true for the Department of Emergency Medicine.

-The Mount Medical Center Emergency services integrate across a seven-site consortium of hospitals in the New York-metro area.
+Emergency Services integrate across a seven-site consortium of hospitals in the New York-metro area.
 Consortium hospitals include: Mount Sinai in Manhattan, Elmhurst Hospital Center, The Mount Sinai Hospital of Queens, Jersey City Medical Center, Queens Hospital Center, North General Hospital and St. John's Episcopal Medical Center.

 Our consortium treats nearly half a million patients every year and includes specialized emergency management for geriatric patients—the Geriatric Emergency Department—the first of its kind in New York City.
 Learn more